ToastHawaii/osm-apps-catalog/docs/docs/score.md

 ## Discussion

+A score like this is subjective, so it's important to me to be in dialogue.
-If you have suggestions on how the calculation of the score should be adjusted, you can discuss them [here](https://github.com/ToastHawaii/osm-apps-catalog/discussions/123).
+If you have any suggestions on how the score should be adjusted, we can discuss them [here](https://github.com/ToastHawaii/osm-apps-catalog/discussions/123).